-Results and summary of the Moto2 race at Qatar:
+Results and summary of qualifying for the MotoGP class at COTA:

-Results and summary of a classic Moto3 race:
+Results and summary of qualifying for the Moto3 class at COTA:

 The much talked about rain eventually came true just as the premier class was finishing things off and then made an appearance on and off throughout the final Moto2 practice session.
 Despite the occasional rain flags, track conditions didn’t worsen too much and the intermediate class got very close to bettering the weekend’s best time.